Merseybeast

-Merseybeast is the title of Ian McNabb's third solo album after disbanding The Icicle Works.
-It is also the title of the first song on the album.
-The name is a play on the idea of the "Mersey Beat", a 1960s musical genre and movement.
+Merseybeast is an album by Ian McNabb, his third as a solo artist.
+The name is a play on "Merseybeat", a 1960s musical genre and movement.
 Merseybeast is also the title of Ian McNabb's autobiography, published in 2008.
 A second CD entitled North West Coast was also released in limited quantities.
 The album peaked at No. 30 on the official UK charts.

 Critical reception

-Roch Parisien qualified Merseybeast as an "album... to savor" Giving it a rating of 4.5 stars out of five.
+Roch Parisien of Allmusic praised McNabb's "open, wide-eyed innocence" on the album, remarking that the sentiments expressed in the songs defy the conventions of rock music, and that his sincerity makes them work.
+The site gave Merseybeast a rating of 4.5 stars out of 5.